chihyi-lin/Whisper-softmax/README.md

 ===============
 The code in this repository is adapted from [deepfake-whisper-features](https://github.com/piotrkawa/deepfake-whisper-features).

-This repository is mainly used for the experiment of MFCC+Whisper+MesoNet-Softmax
+This repository is mainly used for the experiment of MFCC+Whisper+MesoNet-Softmax.
 ## Requirements
 (Follow the original deepfake-whisper-features repo.)
 ### Whisper